plafer/Tissue.jl/README.md

     calculator.
     + Technically, we could be polling too fast and filling up the `Channel` buffers.
 + Flow limiter: the initial bootstrap takes into account the compilation time.
++ The current setup requires an output stream for a graph to be defined.
+    + What if I want to consume the output all within calculators (e.g. display it and that's it)?
+    + We could patch it up simply by putting a sink to any output stream which has no callback registered.
+    + Or maybe we'd want to do all the work within graphs, and have no output streams?
 # Performance improvements
 + Don't use structs that have fields with abstract types, see [this](https://docs.julialang.org/en/v1/manual/performance-tips/#Avoid-fields-with-abstract-type)
     + e.g. Frame